dnmfarrell/perltricks-static/content/article/use-the-logical-or-and-defined-or-operators-to-provide-default-subroutine-variable-behaviour.md

 {
+   "image" : null,
+   "slug" : "32/2013/7/6/Use-the-logical-or-and-defined-or-operators-to-provide-default-subroutine-variable-behaviour",
-   "title" : "Use the logical-or and defined-or operators to provide default subroutine variable behaviour", "image" : null,
+   "title" : "Use the logical-or and defined-or operators to provide default subroutine variable behaviour", "authors" : [
+      "David Farrell"
+   ],
+   "categories" : "development",
+   "date" : "2013-07-06T20:42:40",
-   "tags" : [
+   "draft" : false,
+   "description" : "Perl subroutines do not have signatures so variables must be initialized and arguments assigned to them inside the subroutine code.
+This article describes two useful shortcuts that can simplify this process.", "tags" : [
       "modernperl",
       "operator",
       "subroutine",
       "old_site"
-   ],
-   "date" : "2013-07-06T20:42:40",
-   "draft" : false,
-   "slug" : "32/2013/7/6/Use-the-logical-or-and-defined-or-operators-to-provide-default-subroutine-variable-behaviour",
-   "description" : "Perl subroutines do not have signatures so variables must be initialized and arguments assigned to them inside the subroutine code.
-This article describes two useful shortcuts that can simplify this process.", "authors" : [
-      "David Farrell"
    ]
 }

 Perl subroutines do not have signatures so variables must be initialized and arguments assigned to them inside the subroutine code.
 This article describes two useful shortcuts that can simplify this process.